suvrotica/SuvroTuitionBlog/src/lib/posts/MAFA.md

 <br>
 The indian red, booze head, on a diabetic bed,<br>
 Flock with the feathered fools in casino.<br>
-With peyote they dance, in trance,<br>
+With peyote they dance, in tense tragic trance,<br>
 Assured extinction in congressional slow mo.<br>
 <br>
 So suck my cock little girl, suck me hard,<br>